donsheehy/datastructures/prose/03_analysis.md

     timetrials(duplicates2, n)
 ```

-There is a python shortcut the kind of loop used in `duplicates2`.
+There is a Python shortcut the kind of loop used in `duplicates2`.
 The `any` function takes an iterable collection of booleans and returns `True` if any of the booleans are true.
 You can make an iterable collection in an expression in the same way one does for comprehensions.
 This can be very handy.